How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 Test each query on ChatGPT, Perplexity, Gemini, and Claude.
 Record:

-- Was your brand cited?
-(Yes/No)
+- whether your brand was cited

-- Which competitors were cited in the same response?
+- which competitors were cited in the same response

 Step 3: Count citation slots, not just mentions